 Type of Service Nature of Timing of Satisfaction of Performance Obligation, Including Significant Payment Terms Revenue Recognition Policies AASB 15.119 (a)-(e) AASB 15.124-126 Public transport services, including those provided via buses, trains, ferries The performance obligations in relation to public transport services are typically satisfied as the transport services are delivered to the customers, i.e. passengers.
 Payments from customers are typically received either in advance or at the time of service provision.
 The revenue is recognised when the services are provided and measured at the publicly announced prices based on the transport modes and distances travelled.
 Although in limited circumstances the price is not fully recovered, e.g. due to the shortage of customers' deposit, the likelihood of their occurrences is considered low based on the historical records.
 Revenue from capped daily charges on weekends are allocated to various public transport services delivered on the relevant days based on relative revenue of the services if the daily capping had not applied.
 No significant element of financing is deemed present as payments are made no more than six months before the service delivery on average.
 [Describe the nature of the services that the entity has promised to transfer] The entity typically satisfies its performance obligations when [XXX].

-[Describe the method used to recognise revenue, e.g. a description of the output/input method used and the significant judgments applied, for performance obligations that the entity satisfy over time:

-describe when the control of the service is transferred to the customers, and disclose the significant judgements made in evaluating when a customer obtains control of promised goods for performance obligations satisfied at a point in time]
+[Describe the method used to [Disclose information used to determine the transaction price, significant judgments applied, if applicable]. recognise revenue, e.g. a description of the output/input method used and the significant judgments applied, for performance obligations that the entity satisfy over time; [Insert how transaction price is allocated to distinct performance obligations and the significant judgments applied in the allocation, discounts and warranties, if applicable.] describe when the control of the service is transferred to the customers, and disclose the significant judgements made in evaluating when a customer obtains control of promised services for performance obligations satisfied at a point in time] No element of financing is deemed present as payments are due when service is provided.
 The payments are typically due when [XXX].